 1) From the start point walk south down the road to the second alley way to the left (east)

-> 2) Turn down this and walk for about 100 metres to meet a cross track.
+2) Turn down this and walk for about 100 metres to meet a cross track.
 Turn left on this and then, after a few metres, take a path to the right.
-Walk for about 400 metres straight ahead through bluebell woods and then look for a path going off at 90 degrees to the left. (note that this is not the right of way shown on ordnance survey maps.
-It is to the west of the path shown on the map.
+Walk for about 400 metres straight ahead through bluebell woods and then look for a path going off at 90 degrees to the left.
+Follow this path alongside a fence with warning signs on your left.
 Soon you find yourself walking with a house and large garden on your right.
 You then emerge on a track.
 Turn right past the house.

-> 3) After the house you enter woodland again.
+3) After the house you enter woodland again.
 Almost immediately there is path off to your left, which is easy to miss.
 Take this path and head north or north/north east.
 The path wanders about and does not always follow the right of way.
 Do not worry if you are not sure of the way providing that you are heading in a generally north or north north easterly direction.
 You will emerge on Markstakes Lane.
 Turn left.
 After 100/300 metres (depending on where you joined the lane) Turn right over a stile.
 Enter a field and walk by a hedge.
 The remainder of the route follows the Chailey LInk Walk.
 At a gap in the hedge by a large single oak.
 Walk west towards the A275.
 Before reaching this road the path turns right and runs parallel with the road, finally joining it near the Five Bells pub.

 4) Turn right at the road junction by the pub and walk up the road.(Cinder Hill).
 After a short while the road crosses open land.
 The short cut turns off left here (see below) but the main route continues straight ahead.